 Lucretia was there in 1934, possibly into 1935.
 The men, who later became architects, stayed longer.
 Bruce until 1936; and Blaine until 1941.
 Meanwhile, Lucretia returned to UC-Berkeley, received a Master’s degree, then taught in its department of decorative arts, where she also became an administrator.

 Her year in the Taliesin Fellowship was something that she often remembered and one can understand why: she was devoted to the connection between life and art, which she saw around her when in the Taliesin Fellowship.

-She wrote about one change important to Taliesin’s history.
-She described changes planned for her room, telling her parents that:
+She wrote about one change to Taliesin.
+It was planned for her room, and she told her parents that: